mhweiner/brek/README.md

 ⚠️ _Use caution!
 CLI overrides are not checked by Typescript's static type checking, and there is currently no runtime type checking feature.
 Feel free to submit an issue or PR if you want this._

-## Environment Variables in Config Files
+## Environment variables in config files

 You can use environment variables as values by wrapping it in `${...}`.
 For example, to use environment variable `FOO`, use `${FOO}`.
 This will translate to `process.env.FOO`.
 These will always be typed as strings.
 Example config file: